Youth Caucus Policies & Supervision: GA Youth Caucus FAQ

 What is the Youth Caucus Participant Policies and Covenant?

-All youth are required to sign a Code of Ethics (which will be a part of the Youth Registration form) prior to attending General Assembly (GA).
+All youth are required to sign a Code of Ethics (which is a part of the Youth Registration form) prior to attending General Assembly (GA).
 This code serves as a covenant that Youth Caucus members have with each other in order to keep the community, and all members of the community, safe and healthy!

 Who Supervises the Youth?